 Today, the benefits are that it soothes and calms our skin and reduces redness and other imperfections.
 Known as the king of oils, Frankincense supports healthy cellular function when used internally.
 Frankincense promotes feelings of peace, relaxation, satisfaction, and overall wellness when you inhale or diffuse it.

-Supports healthy immune, nervous, and digestive function when taken internally*
+- Supports healthy immune, nerve, and digestive function when taken internally*

 Essential Oil Video